josh-thomp12/gdelt_project/README.md

 A simple join connects the average tone for each country with the shape files.
 The mapping code is found in the final chunk.
 # mappingtopTen.Rmd explanation end

+# GDELT_Dash.Rmd
+Must run the Capstone_Final.R code first to get the file used in the dashboard -- this file is too large to uploadn